lukasgabor/Assessing-the-impact-of-binary-land-cover-variables-on-SDMs-2/README.md

 # Assessing-the-impact-of-binary-land-cover-variables-on-SDMs-2
 This repository was created as a supporting material for the article entitled: "Assessing the impact of binary land cover variables on species distribution models: A North American study on water birds".
+Here, we provide used R scripts that can be used to recreate our study.

 Code authors: [Dr. Jeremy Cohen](https://scholar.google.cz/citations?user=sq-uvqAAAAAJ&hl=cs&oi=sra) & [Dr. Lukas Gabor](https://scholar.google.cz/citations?user=pLQXY5wAAAAJ&hl=cs)